GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a GMC Savana are $1,154 annually with full coverage.
-Comprehensive costs approximately $206 a year, collision costs $330, and liability insurance is $460.
-Liability-only coverage costs around $510 a year, with high-risk coverage costing around $2,492.
-Teen drivers cost the most to insure at $4,524 a year or more.
+Average insurance rates for a GMC Savana are $1,154 a year including full coverage.
+Comprehensive costs approximately $206, collision costs $330, and liability coverage is estimated at $460.
+A liability-only policy costs approximately $510 a year, with high-risk insurance costing around $2,492.
+Teenage drivers receive the highest rates at $4,524 a year or more.

 Average premium for full coverage: $1,154

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all U.S. states and Savana trim levels.
+Rates are based on $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 U.S. states and for all Savana models.

 Use the form below to get customized rates for your location.